matrix-org/matrix-spec-proposals/proposals/1998-two-factor-providers.md

 In order to configure two-factor providers, several new CS API endpoints are required:

-  * `GET /_matrix/client/r0/account/two-factor` to get the current state of enabled providers for the account.
+  * `GET /_matrix/client/r0/account/twoFactor` to get the current state of enabled providers for the account.
-  * `POST /_matrix/client/r0/account/two-factor` to configure providers.
+  * `POST /_matrix/client/r0/account/twoFactor` to configure providers.
-  * `POST /_matrix/client/r0/account/two-factor/disable` to disable providers.
+  * `DELETE /_matrix/client/r0/account/twoFactor` to disable providers.

-The `POST` endpoints all require authentication (including the appropriate `m.login.two-factor.*` stages if already configured).
+The `POST` and `DELETE` and endpoints all require user-interactive authentication (including the appropriate `m.login.two-factor.*` stages if already configured).

-**XXX: Should it be possible for a server to require using two-factor providers, and in that case should the registration process also involve configuring two-factor?**

 The details of these changes are outlined in the next few sections.